csdu/sankalan-2019/README.md

 # Copyright

-The website is designed by Sid Vishnoi (@sidvishnoi) for Sankalan 2018 - the annual tech fest of DUCS.
+The website is designed by Sudhanshu Vishnoi (https://github.com/sidvishnoi) for Sankalan 2018 - the annual tech fest of DUCS.
 Copyright.
 Give credits if you use any part of it any where.